hipposareevil/books/README.md

 /authorize | Authorize access to endpoints.
 /swagger/ | [swagger](http://swagger.io) documentation describing the REST APIs.

-## /
+## (frontend)
-Frontend web application.
+Frontend web application at **/**.
 This uses the microservices to manage the books, authors, users, user lists, and tags.
-Utilizes the [vue](https://vuejs.org/) framework and [bulma](http://bulma.io/) framework.
+Utilizes the [vue](https://vuejs.org/) framework and [bulma](https://bulma.io/) framework.

+See [frontend](https://github.com/hipposareevil/books/blob/master/images/frontend/README.md) for more information.

 ## query
 REST microservice that queries openlibrary for new authors and book titles.
 Would be used by frontend to add new entries to application.